 BURKHARD, Karl Friedrich.
-Leipheim bei Ulm/Bayern 2.9.1824 — 19.2.
+Leipheim bei Ulm/Bayern 2.9.1824 — Vienna 19.2.
 1893.
 German School-Teacher and Indologist in Austria.
 Son of the Protestant minister Johann Andreas Christoph B., educated at Augsburg Gymnasium in 1840-44.
 From 1844 studies of theology, philosophy and philology at Erlangen, from 1845 theology and especially philology at Halle, where among his teachers were Pott (Sanskrit), Rödiger (Arabic & Hebrew) and Arnold (Syrian).
 Ph.D.
 1846 Halle.
 Then further studies of Arabic, Persian and Chinese at Munich.
-In 1847 to St.Petersburg, where he attended the lectures of Ṭanṭāwī and Topǰi Bašša, but in 1848 fled because of the cholera epidemy.
-Worked as a tutor, and in 1851 passed the Lehramtsprüfung in Innsbruck.
+In 1847 moved to St.Petersburg, where attended the lectures of Ṭanṭāwī and Topǰi Bašša, but in 1848 fled because of the cholera epidemy.
+Worked as a tutor in St.Petersburg, then in Munich and Vorarlberg, and in 1851 passed the Lehramtsprüfung in Innsbruck.
 From 1852 taught at k. k. ev.
 Gymnasium in Teschen, in 1868 obtained a Professor’s title.
 Taught Greek, Latin, Hebrew and French, privately also Sanskrit.
 In addition taught piano playing.
 In 1870 moved to Vienna, where he became the very first non-catholic Gymnasial Professor at k. k. akad.
 Gymnasium.
 From 1874 Director of k. k.
 Stadtgymnasium in I Bezirke von Wien (soon Franz-Joseph-Gymnasium).
 In July 1890 retired and was conferred the title of Regierungsrat.
 His last years B. lived outside Vienna.
 Married in 1857, six children.

-Publications: diss. on Kazan Tatar dialect 1846; Über die Entstehung der griechischen Personalendungen.
+Publications: Diss. on Kazan Tatar dialect 1846; Über die Entstehung der griechischen Personalendungen.
 Progr.
 Teschen 1853.

 – Sacuntala annulo recognita fabula scenica Câlidâsi.
 In usum scholarum academicarum textum recensionis devanagaricae recensuit atque glossario sanscritico et pracritico instruxit.
 1-2.
 Vratislaviae 1872-73; Flexiones prâcriticae quas editioni suae Sâcuntali pro supplemento adjecit.
 10+41 p.
 Vratisl.
 1874; “Lectiones codicis Çâkuntali Bikânirensis”, Progr.
 Franz-Joseph-Gymn.
-Wien 1882, 16 p.; “Die Kaçmîrer Çakuntalâ-Handschrift”, SWA 107, 1884, 479-640 (edited, Nachtrag ib.
+Wien 1882, 16 p.; “Die Kaçmîrer Çakuntalâ-Handschrift”, SWA 107, 1884, 479-640 (edited, Nachtrag ibid.
 114, 1887, 373f.).

-– “Das Verbum der Kâçmîrî-Sprache”, SBaAW 1887:1, 303-424; “Die Nomina der K.-Spr.”, SBaAW 1888:1, 444-522; “Die Präpositionen der K.-Spr.”, SBaAW 1889:1, 375-468; all transl. by G. A. Grierson: “Essays on Kashmiri Grammar”, IA 24-25, 189-96 & 27-30, 1898-1901 (sep.
+– “Das Verbum der Kâçmîrî-Sprache”, SBaAW 1887:1, 303-424; “Die Nomina der K.-Spr.”, SBaAW 1888:1, 444-522; “Die Präpositionen der K.-Spr.”, SBaAW 1889:1, 375-468; all transl. by G. A. Grierson: “Essays on Kashmiri Grammar”, IA 24-25, 1895-96 & 27-30, 1898-1901 (sep.
 1-2.
 1897-1900).

-– review of Wade’s A Grammar for the Kashmiri Language, L. 1888, ZDMG 46, 1892, 545-559; posthumous article (ed. & tr.)
+– Review of Wade’s A Grammar for the Kashmiri Language, L. 1888, ZDMG 46, 1892, 545-559; posthumous article (ed. & tr.)
 “Mahmûd Gâmî’s Jusuf Zuleikhâ, romantisches Gedicht in Kashmîrî Sprache”, ZDMG 49, 1895, 422-469 & 52, 1899, 551-592.

 Sources: Val.
 Hintner, Bursians Jahrbuch 1894, 407-413 (in Dt. biogr.
-Archiv); works at the Ges.
-Verz., N.D.B. and Öst.
+Archiv); Stache-Weiske 2017, 241-243, 511; works at the Ges.
+Verz.; N.D.B. and Öst.
 Biogr.
 Lex. are silent on him.